K. T. Oslin: Early years

-Oslin was born in Crossett, Arkansas in 1942 to Larry and Kathleen Oslin.
+Oslin was born in Crossett, Arkansas, in 1942 to Larry and Kathleen Oslin.
 When Oslin was 5, her father died from leukemia, leaving her mother widowed.
 His death resulted in her becoming shy and withdrawn.
 The family moved to Mobile, Alabama, following her father's death, which is where Oslin spent her childhood.
 When she was a teenager, her mother moved her family to Houston, Texas, where she would eventually graduate from high school.
 She became fond of music during her formative years in music inspired from her mother.
 Oslin's mother had once performed Swing music on local radio and also was offered a job singing in the Les Brown orchestra.
 She studied drama at Lon Morris College in Texas, where she also drew a deep appreciation for folk music.

 While in college, Oslin formed a folk trio with David Jones and singer-songwriter Guy Clark.
-Together, they performed in local cubs, restaurants and other venues in Texas.
+Together, they performed in local clubs, restaurants and other venues in Texas.
 The trio eventually recorded a song for a 1963 folk compilation titled Look, It's Us!
-On lead vocals, Oslin performed the tune "Brave Young Soldier."
+On lead vocals, Oslin performed the tune "Brave Young Soldier".
 She would later form a folk duo with Frank Davis.
-In Hollywood, California, the pair recorded an album under the name "Frankie and Johnny," which was not released.
+In Hollywood, California, the pair—billed as "Frankie and Johnny"—recorded an album, which was not released.
 Oslin returned to Houston following the stint.
 In 1966, a touring production of the Broadway musical Hello, Dolly! came to the Houston area in search of "chorus girls" for their ensemble cast.
 Oslin auditioned, got the part and began touring the same year.